Nikon D5100 vs D5200

 |12.||Sony NEX-5N||Y||stereo / mono||-||-||mini||2.0||-||-||-|

-Both the D5100 and the D5200 have been discontinued, but can regularly be found used on eBay.
+Both the D5100 and the D5200 have been discontinued, but can regularly be found used on ebay.
 The D5100 was replaced by the Nikon D5200, while the D5200 was followed by the Nikon D5300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D5100 and D5200 can be found, respectively, in the Nikon D5100 Manual (free pdf) or the online Nikon D5200 Manual.

 So how do things add up?
 Is the Nikon D5100 better than the Nikon D5200 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.